SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-9-1-problems-for-champions/five-special-letters/five-special-letters.md

 | ------ | -------- |
 |300<br>400| No|

+## Hints and Guidelines
+Let’s give some hints and guidelines for solving this problem.

 ### Reading the Input Data

 As every problem, we start the solution by **reading and processing the input data**.
 In this case, we have **two integers** that can be processed with a combination of the **`int.Parse(…)`** and **`Console.ReadLine()`** methods.